tas-pro/feather-prism-launcher/README.md

 # Launching Feather Client on MultiMC

 ### Please note that this guide and the JSON file may not be up to date and this method of launching Feather Client is not officially supported!!!
+Do not ask Feather client staff for support if you are using this!

 ## Launching

 1. Add a new instance on MultiMC and select "1.8.9", click "OK."
-2. On the right, click "Edit" and click "Version"
+2. On the right, click "Edit instancee" then click "Version."
-3. Click "Install Forge" on the right.
+3. Click "Install Forge" on the right, then click OK on the bottom.
 4. Click "Add Empty" on the right and for the name, put `feather` and for the uid, put `net.digitalingot.feather`.
-5. Right click it and click "Edit."
+5. Right click on the version you created and click "Edit."
 6. Replace the contents of the file with the contents of the [JSON file included](./net.digitalingot.feather.json) with this project.
 7. Click "Open libraries" on the right.
 8. Download and rename the files accordingly.